How to calculate taxes on an inherited annuity

 - A nonqualified annuity in a Roth account: This type of annuity is purchased in a Roth 401(k), Roth 403(b) or Roth IRA, which are all after-tax retirement accounts.
 Any normal distribution from these accounts is free of tax on both contributed money and earnings.

-In either case, at the end of the year the annuity company will file a Form 1099-R that shows exactly how much, if any, of that tax year’s distribution is taxable.
+In either case, at the end of the year, the annuity company will file a Form 1099-R showing exactly how much, if any, of that tax year’s distribution is taxable.

 Inheritance and estate taxes on annuities